 \section{Abstract}

-Neural networks capable of approximating complex nonlinearities have found extensive application in data-driven control of nonlinear dynamical systems.
-However, fast online identification and control of unknown dynamics remain central challenges.
-This paper integrates echo-state networks (ESNs)---reservoir computing models implemented with recurrent neural networks---and model predictive path integral (MPPI) control---sampling-based variants of model predictive control---to meet these challenges.
-The proposed reservoir predictive path integral (RPPI) enables fast learning of nonlinear dynamics with ESN and exploits the learned nonlinearities directly in parallelized MPPI control computation without linearization approximations.
-The framework is further extended to uncertainty-aware RPPI (URPPI), which leverages ESN uncertainty to balance exploration and exploitation: exploratory inputs dominate during early learning, while exploitative inputs prevail as model confidence grows.
-Experiments on controlling the Duffing oscillator and four-tank systems demonstrate that URPPI improves control performance, reducing control costs by up to 60\% compared to traditional quadratic programming-based model predictive control methods.
+Neural networks have found extensive application in data-driven control of nonlinear dynamical systems, yet fast online identification and control of unknown dynamics remain central challenges.
+To meet these challenges, this paper integrates echo-state networks (ESNs)---reservoir computing models implemented with recurrent neural networks---and model predictive path integral (MPPI) control---sampling-based variants of model predictive control.
+The proposed reservoir predictive path integral (RPPI) enables fast learning of nonlinear dynamics with ESNs and exploits the learned nonlinearities directly in MPPI control computation without linearization approximations.
+This framework is further extended to uncertainty-aware RPPI (URPPI), which achieves robust stochastic control by treating ESN output weights as random variables and minimizing an expected cost over their distribution to account for identification errors.
+Experiments on controlling a Duffing oscillator and a four-tank system demonstrate that URPPI improves control performance, reducing control costs by up to 60\% compared to traditional quadratic programming-based model predictive control methods.